![]() |

 with features in a shapefile, personal geodatabase or an enterprise

-SDE geodatabase.
+geodatabase.
 The CEDRA DataEditor extension provides the user

 the ability to create a customized dialog box with user-specified